querkmachine/beeps.website/src/every-element/data/base.md

 Defines the base URL for a document.
 This instructs the browser to rewrite all relative URLs within the page (such as links and images) using the base element's `href` attribute as its starting point.

-This element is most useful if a page has been moved to a different URL, but content on the page still expects it be in the previous location.
+This element is most useful if a page has been moved to a different URL, but references on the page, such as links and images, still expect it to be in the previous location.